Pragmata: Development

-Pragmata is being developed by Capcom.
-The video game was originally announced on June 11, 2020, during Sony Interactive Entertainment's PlayStation 5 reveal stream, as Capcom's first original franchise in eight years.
-Based on Capcom's 2021 annual report, Brian Ashcraft of Kotaku wrote, "One reason why the game looks so different from other Capcom titles is that it’s the brainchild of new development staff.
+Development on Pragmata took place over the course of six years at Capcom.
+The game was originally announced on June 11, 2020, during Sony's PlayStation 5 reveal stream, as Capcom's first original franchise in eight years.
+Based on Capcom's annual report, Brian Ashcraft of Kotaku wrote, "One reason why the game looks so different from other Capcom titles is that it's the brainchild of new development staff".
+After its 2020 reveal, Pragmata spent time in development hell and was delayed indefinitely.
+Director Cho Yonghee said that, although the game's core concept didn't change during development, the team had engaged in extensive trial and error, particularly around the game's puzzle hacking.
+World building was supervised by Shōji Kawamori, who worked on the Macross series.